wotbrew/faraday-atom/README.md

 ## Why not zookeeper?

-Zookeeper is the obvious candidate for the implementing the atom model and it has been done in [avout](http://github.com/liebke/avout).
+Zookeeper is the obvious candidate for implementing the atom model as seen in [avout](http://github.com/liebke/avout).

 Dynamo is better suited for large amounts of state that needs strong durability and availability.
 You can represent an unlimited amount of atoms for a single table so you can use it for database level use cases.